Welcome to Dr. Kate Brilakis' Learning Portal

 the dystrophin protein protects muscle fibers from damage during contraction and relaxation.

-what causes the contraction?
+what causes the muscle to contract?

 ATP (cell energy) fuels these reactions.